 'A high aide in the office of the President,' one highly placed expert on the affair told Africa Confidential, 'instructed the acting director of GPHA, Richard Anamoo, to discontinue the tendering and engage with MPS.'
 This was illegal by all the rules of government procurement.
 It meant 56 companies, 20 of which had already been shortlisted for the construction contract, had wasted their time.
 Another 15 had bid for the operating contract, and Ghana's civil servants had also wasted vast amounts of time.
 MPS had previously shown no interest in bidding or prequalifying.

 Mahama's decision was not recorded.
 The report's authors sought high and low through government records but could find no written proof of the order.
 When Africa Confidential asked ex-President Mahama's representative if the former head of state would explain the secret decision, we received no reply.

 President Mahama congratulates the parties on the deal and Banda talks of being the 'happiest man' that the project is going ahead.
 No wonder.
-He owned 12.9% of MPS and never paid for it.
+He owned 12.9% of MPH and never paid for it.

 Back in 2005, the report says, the government had given Banda a 12.9% share in MPS 'to encourage indigenous participation in the maritime container services business', even though he was probably the biggest man in Ghana shipping already.

 THE ENTERPRISING MAHAMAS

 During Ghana's vigorous election campaigns, ex-President John Mahama's National Democratic Congress and President Nana Akufo-Addo's New Patriotic Party trade vicious accusations about wholesale corruption by the other party, but prosecutions are rare.